nzbr/hexagon-live-wallpaper/README.md

 The idea and most of the CSS are from the video [Hexagon Hover effect CSS3 - 2021](https://www.youtube.com/watch?v=vpxE9lh5PXA)

+## Hosted version

+This repository is automatically deployed to [Netlify](https://hexagon-live-wallpaper.netlify.app)

 ## Development server